scantitan/covid19/README.md

 * Malicious new domains
 * All new domains

+The analysis are on domains registered from Dec 2019 onwards.

 ScanTitan Threat Intelligence will update the above list automatically every two days on GitHub directly.

 In March, we noticed a leap in domain name registrations related to Coronavirus.
 Starting from the first of March till the 17th of March, we analyzed about 11,00 new domains related to Coronavirus.